Master's in Law and Financial Markets

 Merit Awards

-- The third-best student of the taught component of each study cycle or specialization area of a study cycle who continues and attends the non-taught phase of the Master’s degree, resident in Portugal, benefits from an award in cash corresponding to 40% of the tuition fee, corresponding to the non-taught phase of the Master’s degree.
+- The third best student in the teaching phase of each study cycle or area of specialisation of a study cycle who continues and attends the research phase is awarded a cash prize corresponding to 40% of the tuition fees payable for the research phase of the Master’s degree.

 Scholarships for Access to Study Cycles at NOVA University Lisbon